snhstq/IBM3705_R5/README.md

 Trunk: Line 2 connection has been established

 Note that only the connections to  line 20 is shown.
 The connections to line 21 are implicit because of Full Duplex mode.
-Trunk can be terminated with “Ctrl C”.
+Trunk can be terminated with 'Ctrl C'.

 ### Full Duplex